Here are some of the projects we worked on during COVID.

 Some tips about getting started:

-1. You can search for the data you want on www.wunderground.com and then put the maximum and minimum temperatures for each day in 2019 (or your chosen year) onto a spread sheet.
+1. You can search for the data you want on www.wunderground.com and then put the maximum and minimum temperatures for each day of your chosen year onto a spread sheet.
 This will be useful for making your blocks; you can then tick them off one by one.
 At least, that’s the plan!

 2. A tally of all the different temperatures made an elegant distribution curve!